 It’s important to note that, as with all mental health conditions, we cannot make any guarantees with respect to the outcomes of engaging our psychological treatment.
 Furthermore, if we believe someone has an underlying psychiatric condition that requires specialised assessment, we will at that stage make a referral to a psychiatrist.

-Our skills, tools, and resources may help you overcome your obsessions and compulsions.
-Working together with our counsellors will provide access to several other treatment methods, such as NLP, hypnotherapy, dream interpretation, mindfulness therapy, and more.
+Our skills, tools, and resources may help you work through your obsessions and compulsions.
+Working together with our counsellors may provide access to several other treatment methods, such as NLP, hypnotherapy, dream interpretation, mindfulness therapy, and more.